 - a) Data quoted in comparisons should be clearly defined and adhere to commonly adopted current industry standards.
-The following are examples of commonly used measures, but are not an exhaustive list of the units used: carbon dioxide (CO2) is usually measured in grammes/km; fuel economy in litres/100 km or miles per gallon; and regulated emissions referenced to Euro standards4, e.g. Euro 6. - b) If only one drive cycle is quoted for fuel economy or CO2 performance in advertising headlines, the combined cycle data should be used in preference to urban or extra-urban cycle data.5 - c) Comparisons must compare like with like and make it clear whether they relate to a model range, specific vehicle or attribute. - d) When referring to regulated emissions in comparisons, the Euro Standard for all vehicles compared should be stated.
+The following are examples of commonly used measures, but are not an exhaustive list of the units used: carbon dioxide (CO2) is usually measured in grammes/km; fuel economy in litres/100 km or miles per gallon; and regulated emissions referenced to Euro standards, e.g. Euro 6. - b) If only one drive cycle is quoted for fuel economy or CO2 performance in advertising headlines, the combined cycle data should be used in preference to urban or extra-urban cycle data.
+For plug-in hybrid vehicles, the equivalent drive cycle is the weighted combined cycle.
+It should be clear the weighted combined performance data relies upon both fuel and electricity e.g. MPG and miles/kWh (kilowatt hours), and that the electricity is mains sourced. - c) Comparisons must compare like with like and make it clear whether they relate to a model range, specific vehicle or attribute. - d) When referring to regulated emissions in comparisons, the Euro standard for all vehicles compared should be stated.
 Test data for regulated emissions should not be used inappropriately.